African-American neighborhood: The Great Migration

 Populations increased very rapidly with the addition of African-American migrants and new European immigrants, which caused widespread housing shortages in many cities.
 Newer groups competed even for the oldest and most rundown houses because the poorly constructed houses were what they could afford.
 African Americans competed for work and housing with first or second generation immigrants in many major cities.
 Ethnic groups created territories which they defended against change.
 More established populations with more capital moved away to newer housing that was being developed on the outskirts of the cities, to get away from the pressure of new groups of residents.

 The migrants also discovered that the open discrimination of the South was only more subtly manifested in the North.
 In 1917, the Supreme Court declared municipal resident segregation ordinances unconstitutional.
 In response, some white groups resorted to the restrictive covenant, a formal deed restriction binding property owners in a given neighborhood not to sell to blacks.
 Whites who broke these agreements could be sued by "damaged" neighbors.
 Not until 1948 did the Supreme Court strike down restrictive covenants.
 The National Housing Act of 1934 contributed to limiting the availability of loans to urban areas, particularly those areas inhabited by African Americans.
+In Chicago's northside, property owners of Chicago Uptown Association in 1931 listed the 4600 block of North Winthrop Avenue as the only block where African Americans could live.

 In some cities, the influx of African-American migrants as well as other immigrants resulted in racial violence, which flared in several cities during 1919.